Self-tinting spectacle lenses: comfortable and relaxed vision for everyone

 Photoactive molecules are simply special chemical compounds that we have optimized for PhotoFusion lenses to ensure that they do their job as fast as possible.

-Volker Gahr: Just like our sunglass lenses, PhotoFusion lenses offer 100% UV protection* which means you can be confident of having the best possible protection.
+Volker Gahr: Just like our sunglass lenses, PhotoFusion lenses offer 100% UV protection1 which means you can be confident of having the best possible protection.
 The UV filter effect of PhotoFusion is fully active even when the lenses are clear.
-Sunlight is particularly strong in the mountains because UV radiation becomes increasingly intense the higher you go.
-By choosing PhotoFusion you can be sure you're not taking any unnecessary risks.
-But UV protection isn't the only key to relaxed vision: You also need glare protection to deal with dazzling sunlight.
+Sunlight is particularly strong in the mountains because UV radiation becomes more and more intense the higher you go.
+So by choosing PhotoFusion you can be sure you're not taking any unnecessary risks.
+But UV protection isn't the only key to relaxed vision: you also need glare protection to deal with dazzling sunlight.
 That's why people who undertake more extreme activities at high altitudes could benefit from lenses designed for special applications.
 These might include lateral protection, a darker tint and mirror coatings if you are looking at activities such as climbing glaciers or taking long hikes through the snow.
 Snow reflects light like a mirror which increases the intensity even more.

 BETTER VISION: And to wrinkles...

 Volker Gahr: Perhaps.
 But our main focus at ZEISS is of course to achieve optimum, relaxed vision.
 If that also results in fewer wrinkles then that's obviously an added bonus!